-Science directors: Jan Steyaert & Han Remaut
+Science Directors: Jan Steyaert & Han Remaut

-Protein complexes play critical roles in nearly all cellular functions.
+Proteins and their complexes play critical roles in nearly all cellular functions.
 Accordingly, dysfunction in their assembly, lifetime, localization, or dynamics is central in many diseases, be it hereditary, sporadic or infectious.

-The center uses an integrated approach, combining expertise in all major techniques for structural biology (biophysics, NMR, X-ray, cryo-EM) complemented with a unique and differentiating Nanobody technology platform.
+The center uses an integrated approach, combining expertise in all major techniques for structural biology (biophysics, NMR, X-ray, cryo-EM) complemented with a unique and differentiating Nanobody® technology platform.
 It excels in translating discoveries into biotechnological and medical applications.

 VIB-VUB Center for Structural Biology